 The Marngrook Footy Show is a weekly Indigenous AFL footy show featuring Leila Gurruwiwi and Shelley Ware.

 Listen to Chicks Talkin’ Footy – on JoyFM

 AFL Queer Supporter Groups – The Rainbow Swans, The Purple Bombers (Essendon), Pink Magpies (Collingwood), The Rainbow Crows, The Ruby Demons, Hawk Pride, Saints Pride, Blue Roos (North Melbourne), Golden Tigers

 Pushing The Edge for Innovation & Social Justice in Education

 I regularly chat to educators who are challenging the business as usual in education – especially on the Innovation and Social Justice fronts.

-Have a listen in ITUNES or your favourite podcast app.
+Have a listen in Apple Podcasts or your favourite podcast app.